 “When ‘Driver’s License’ came out, I was like, this feels like it was personally attacking me,” she says.
 “It’s about a girl who’s so young, who’s getting her driver’s license…I’m still not even there.”

-She began playing local clubs, while trying desperately to network herself into songwriter’s rooms, succeeding only in getting a singe credit in the sole album by an unsuccessful R&B cover band that Universal had signed called Cold Heart A listing from late 2019 shows her playing the small room at Elsewhere, where she opened for a minimally dressed R&B duo that Cold Heart’s singer later started called Refs, as well as a different R&B singer from Uganda named Jonah Mutono.
-An A&R flack who lived in neighboring Williamsburg later discovered her and convinced her that the R&B stuff wasn’t working, but there was potential.
-Soon after, she deleted all her music from the internet and remade herself as country-pop singer Allison Ponthier, who was telling bloggers that New York made her into a cowboy, because it had.
+She began playing herself local clubs, while trying desperately to network herself into songwriter’s rooms, succeeding finally in getting a credit in an album by an unsuccessful R&B cover band Universal had signed called Cold Heart A listing from late 2019 shows her playing the little room at Elsewhere, opening for a minimally dressed R&B duo called Refs, started by one of the singers in Cold Heart, paired this time with a different R&B singer from Uganda named Jonah Mutono.
+She was later discovered by an A&R flack from who convinced her that the R&B stuff wasn’t working, but saw potential.
+Soon after, she deleted all her music from the internet and remade herself as Allison Ponthier, who was singing country-pop songs about cowboys.

-Her first chance to play “country girl in the bid city” came from one her friends at Universal, who told her that the Michigan band Lord Huron was searching town for a unknown singer for a duet with the rock band’s gravel-voiced singer Ben Schneider.
-Part of a somewhat new wave of “alternative rock”-branded midwestern bands like Jr Jr and Greta Van Fleet, Schneider’s Lord Huran had begun pulling numbers after they landed a track on the 13 Reasons Why soundtrack.
-Their songs are tender, but weepy, like a stadium rock take on early Bon Iver.
-As soon as Ponthier heard about it, she belted out a demo in less than an hour and, shortly after, she was invited to the band’s studio to put it on the track, a song called “I Lied.”
-In the song, she sings a soliloquy from the perspective of a divorcing wife, which in her voice becomes a wistful, tender chant.
+Her first chance to play this “country girl in the big city” character came from one her friends at Universal, who told her that the Michigan band Lord Huron was searching town for a unknown singer for a duet with the band’s gravel-voiced Ben Schneider.
+Part of a wave of “alternative rock”-branded midwestern bands like Jr Jr and Greta Van Fleet, Schneider’s Lord Huron had begun pulling numbers after landing a track on the 13 Reasons Why soundtrack.
+As soon as Ponthier heard about it, she cranked out a demo in under an hour and, shortly after, was invited to the band’s studio to put it on the track, a track called “I Lied,” a wistful, tender chant that she performs regularly with the band.
 It remains her biggest song so far, streamed some 20 million times on Spotify.
-The best version of the record, however, was performed by Ponthier and Schneider on Jimmy Fallon last year.
+The best version of the record was performed by Ponthier and Schneider on Jimmy Fallon last year.
 On stage, she sings it with a kind of peculiar intensity and her eyes blink nervously.
 The video is, unfortunately, no longer available on YouTube.

 Ponthier duets with Lord Huron singer Ben Schneider on Jimmy Fallon.

-Ponthier admits that the self is a rewarding well to plumb down.
-When she performs “Harshest Critic,” live, she says she still cries on stage.
-She says the song is intensely autobiographical; it’s about daydreaming about being famous and then feeling anxious about what that would be like.
-Like a lot of pop music, it feels carefully recreated from something already known; the opening riff sounds vaguely like the starting licks on “Stairway to Heaven.”
-Ponthier tells me that her favroiate band of all time is the the Mamas & the Papas and the softness of their touch can be felt around the edges of the arrangements of her songs.
+When she performs “Harshest Critic,” live, she still cries on stage.
+She says the song is intensely autobiographical; it’s about daydreaming about being famous and then feeling anxious about what that would be like; the opening riff sounds vaguely like the starting licks on “Stairway to Heaven.”
+There’s a little bit of the Mamas & the Papas going on there too, a band Ponthier tells me is her favorite band of all time.

 Ponthier tells me that she spent the last four years manifesting studio time with Lena Dunham’s ex-boyfriend, the hit producer Jack Antonoff.
 A refugee of the three-hit wonder band Fun., Antonff spent the rest of the decade cutting records with singers of a shared demographic: Lana Del Rey, Taylor Swift, Lorde.
 The other big concert moment Ponthier told me about was catching Lorde at the Barclay Center in 2018, where she and Antonff sat on the stage and played a cover of a St. Vincent song Antonff had also produced.
 “It changed my life,” Ponthier says.